 Field Notes: Fall 2020

-This morning Asha and I turned down a narrow trail.
+This morning Asha and I turn down a narrow trail.

 This trail is in no hurry as it winds its way between trees, around stone walls, through a spruce grove and across a stream, frequently looping back upon itself.

-Today fallen leaves had hidden the trail but I’ve walked it enough to know more or less where it goes.
+Today fallen leaves have hidden the trail but I’ve walked it enough to know more or less where it goes.

-At one point, as I made a wide loop, I suddenly imagined a person watching from above.
+At one point, as I make a wide loop, I suddenly imagine a person watching from above.
 What is she doing?
-Why is she going so far to the left and around when there’s a much shorter and more direct route she could take? this person might have wondered.
+Why is she going so far to the left and around when there’s a much shorter and more direct route she could take? this person might wonder.

-And I smiled, knowing although it might not have made sense to anyone else, I knew I was on a path.
+And I smile, knowing although it might not make sense to anyone else, I know I am on a path.

 She picks up a half-inch hemlock twig and puts her treasure in the small plastic bag her mother had handed me, at Cora’s request, for this very purpose, when Asha and I picked her up to spend time in the woods together.
 Before long, the bag contains many hemlock twigs, several acorns and handfuls of dried leaves.

 To my adult mind, her choices seem random, so I ask, “What makes the twig a treasure?”